 The remaining chapters, which I have read:

 - A man walks into a bar: New York, the shape of the city, down among the psychogeographers and mixologists (laugh at loud chapter)

 - Some desert walkers, walking in and out of nature, with and without God

 - Walking home and away from home (back to Sheffield, moving chapter)

 - Perfect and imperfect walks, last walks, the walks we didn’t take

-Update, Dec 2016: other walking primers include Rebecca Solnit’s Wanderlust: a history of walking (2001) and Melvin Coverley’s duo: Psychogeography (2006) and The art of wandering: the writer as walker (2012; review).
+Update, Dec 2016: other walking primers include Rebecca Solnit’s Wanderlust: a history of walking (2001) and Melvin Coverley’s duo: Psychogeography (2006; new ed & again) and The art of wandering: the writer as walker (2012; review).
 I read the former around the same time as The lost art, and have plundered the latter to fill some gaps prior to our forthcoming jaunt to Paris.
 Being a second run-through and the latest of the four it has space for more on the return of the walker, covering Self, Sinclair, Papadimitriou – and Nicholson.